About Us Contact Shop

 Baklava is kind of one of the best desserts in the world. ❤️

-You take buttery flaky dough and you soak it in sugar syrup with other flavors and it’s kind of just amazing.
+You take buttery flaky dough, soak it in a sugar syrup with other flavors and it’s kind of just amazing.
+Honestly, the sweet sticky texture is top tier, and the almonds on this recipe look like they’d add some nice crunch.

-There are a lot of different country’s versions of baklava, such as Greece, so I think it might be fun to try them all and see how many differences there are!
+Also, there are a lot of different versions of baklava from other countries (like Greece), so I think it might be fun to try them all and see how many differences there are!

-Turkey has a lot of different ground meat recipes, and this beef kofta looks like a yummy meatball dish.
+Turkey has a lot of different ground meat recipes, and this beef kofta looks like a yummy meatball dish to try.

-They look so juicy and they’re packed with garlic, herbs, and spices, so I think it’s definitely worth a try!
+They look so juicy and they’re packed with garlic, herbs, and other Turkish spices, so I think it’s definitely worth making if you wanna try something new.

-I feel like cilbir is the kind of comforting breakfast you’d sit down to on a cold fall or winter morning.
+I feel like çılbır is the kind of comforting breakfast you’d sit down to on a cold fall or winter morning.

 Here’s what you’re getting: